TK's Reviews

 Taste

 Food is good.
 Pizza is good.
 Staff is happy.
 Dog friendly.
-But way too bright.
-The opposite of Frank Ryan’s.
-A sad pint in Dublin.
-Everything wrong.
+Bizarrely bright; the exact opposite of Frank Ryan’s.
+A lacking pint in Dublin.
+Everything a bit dodgy.
 Fun place for everything but Guinness.

 3.4